lakwet/voracious_sort/README.md

 In a radix sort, you use an **histogram** which has a size of `2.pow(radix)`.
 Given a **level**<sup>[1]</sup> and a radix, we can compute the histogram.
-This histogram give all the bucket sizes and thus, the algorithm know where to move each elements.
+This histogram gives all the bucket sizes and thus, the algorithm knows where to move each elements.
 For a detail example, I let the reader read the Wikipedia page on [radix sort](https://en.wikipedia.org/wiki/Radix_sort).